Michael Barrett (baseball): Montreal Expos

-The Expos called Barrett up to the MLB on September 19, 1998, in a game against the Philadelphia Phillies as a third baseman.
+The Expos called Barrett up to MLB on September 19, 1998, in a game against the Philadelphia Phillies as a third baseman.
 He managed to hit a home run and a single in the game.
 After only playing eight games as an Expo, Barrett was sent to play for the Harrisburg Senators, a Class AA team from the Eastern League.
 He recorded 145 hits, 78 runs, 19 home runs, and 87 RBI en route to winning the Double-A All-Star Catcher and Montreal Expos Minor League Player of the Year awards.
 His performance allowed him to claim a spot on the Expos’ starting roster during the 1999 season.
 During his first full season, Barrett had 59 starts as a catcher, 62 as a third-baseman, and six as shortstop.
 He also led all National League rookies with 32 doubles, while ranking as one of top statistical tiers in runs, hits, and runs batted in amongst all other rookies.

 Barrett struggled to perform consistently in the 2000 season.
 He committed 15 errors during the course of the season, resulting in a .891 fielding percentage.
 In addition, he hit for only a .214 batting average, with a .288 slugging percentage.
 These difficulties combined to prompt the Expos to send him to the minors again.
 After playing 30 games with the Ottawa Lynx of the International League, Barrett returned to the major leagues before 2001.
 He was named onto the team's opening day lineup, and eventually earned a full-time spot on the team.
 He was one of the Expos' most consistent hitters, and posted career high statistics that season; leading all National League catchers with 33 doubles.
 Barrett also managed to improve his defensive performance by raising his fielding percentage to .993, while committing only seven errors.